mongodb/specifications/source/unified-test-format/unified-test-format.rst

   If set, the array should contain at least one document.
 The structure of each document is defined in `runOnRequirement`_.

+  **TODO**: Consider whether these requirements should allow an entire test file to be skipped up front, instead of allowing per-test requirements to override.

 .. _allowMultipleMongoses:

 - ``allowMultipleMongoses``: Optional boolean.
 If false, all MongoClients